maxlcummins/aribalord/README.md

   * argparse
   * regex

- If you're using conda, try this:
+ If you're using conda, use an environment made as follows:

  ```
  conda create -n aribalord pandas regex argparse